czoczo/dotman/README.md

 # Less talk, more action!

-Underneath demo has following file structure in connected git repository:
+In Underneath demo I use dotman to download bash, mc, screen and vim configs using file copies method.
+Then I alter it to git install method.
+Dotman has following file structure in connected git repository:

 ```
 .